cjbackman/cjbackman.com/content/on/migrating-a-promotions-engine.md

 At Emma, we decided to rebuild our entire technology landscape from scratch back in 2021.
 We launched an organization-wide re-platforming initiative to migrate from our Magento monolith to a composable commerce architecture based on the [MACH](https://machalliance.org/) principles.
 A decision that has been described in detail in [a series on the topic](https://team.emma-sleep.com/tech-blog/part-2-how-to-reach-business-agility-in-a-fast-growing-scaleup-blt123a123b123c).

 Throughout the re-platforming, we had to prioritize ruthlessly to meet our ambitious timelines and we faced multiple tough decisions regarding what to build now and what could wait.
-A prime example being our promotion engine.
+A prime example is our promotion engine.

 ## The need for a new promotion engine